Tiny Turtle Graphics Interpreter

 int last_column;

-type with tokens and nterms and inserts it to the header file.
-The
+value type with tokens and nterms and inserts it to the header

-inserted part is shown in the previous subsection as the extracts that
+file.
+The inserted part is shown in the previous subsection as

 %token PU